sigsum/sigsum/proposals/2024-12-seasalp-monitoring-shortterm.md

 mainly about interfaces between the monitoring solution and other systems/actors.

+This proposal is about end-to-end uptime monitoring.
+Future work could consider more internal monitoring, but that is not part of the current proposal.

 # Proposal

 Create a monitoring system that regularly performs submissions to the